Santa Pola

 The town has an important salt evaporation pond known as the salines which remains in business, additionally, most of it is recognized as the Natural Park of Salines de Santa Pola, an important Ramsar site.
-The town was settled over the ruins of a Roman village called Portus Ilicitanus (literally, Harbour of Elche); after being abandoned for decades, then a castle was constructed in the 16th century which marked the repopulation of Santa Pola.
+The town was settled over the ruins of a Roman village called Portus Illicitanus (literally, "Harbour of Elche"); after being abandoned for decades, then a castle was constructed in the 16th century which marked the repopulation of Santa Pola.
 The town has an archeological museum covering these phases.

 Santa Pola is, at present, a coastal fishing and tourist town.
-Population more than doubles during the summer, with people coming mostly from the rest of the Alicante province, and also from the Basque autonomous community, Madrid, France and the UK, just to mention some.
+Population more than doubles during the summer, with people coming mostly from the rest of the Alicante province, and also from the Basque Country, Madrid, France and the UK, just to mention some.
 The nearby island of Tabarca (part of Alicante) can be visited by ship.

 The new town of Gran Alacant, 5 km north of Santa Pola along the Alicante bay, accounts for about one third of the population of the district.
 Next to it is the Carabasi area, a nature reserve.
 Gran Alacant lies only a few kilometres from Alicante Airport and a few hundred metres from the town of Los Arenales which is located in the Elche district.

 In June 2009, the Valencian Government announced that the Alicante Tram system will be extended southwards via Alicante Airport and El Altet, to stations in Gran Alacant and Santa Pola and then onwards to Guardamar and Torrevieja before terminating in Murcia.

 Etymology

 The name is derived from Saint Paula, itself derived from Saint Paul the apostle, who arrived at Tabarca island, as tradition holds.
-However, it is likely that the name comes from Latin "palus", thence "pauls", finally "pol".
+However, it is likely that the name comes from Latin palus, thence pauls, finally pol.